gloriaawang/gloriaawang/README.md

 I'm a **Computational Biology** student at the **University of Pittsburgh Frederick Honors College.** I'm seeking **Full-Time Positions in the Biotech Industry starting Summer 2025**, feel free to reach out on LinkedIn or send me an email! (glw30@pitt.edu)

-I'm super passionate about using problem-solving and creativity to explore the intersection between human health and technology.
+I'm super passionate about using problem-solving and creativity to explore the intersection between human health, economics, and technology.
 Currently, I'm interested in health accessibility, data analytics/visualization, education, and community engagement.

 👔 Currently working as an Undergraduate Researcher @ <ins>Clark Lab, University of Pittsburgh School of Dental Medicine</ins>, previously researched @ <ins>Pirih Lab, UCLA funded by an NSF grant & REU</ins> and worked as a Teaching Assistant @ <ins>University of Pittsburgh Department of Biological Sciences</ins>

-🛠 Building tech for scientific research, specializing in RNA sequencing analysis, bioinformatics, and computational biology
+🛠 Building tech for scientific research, specializing in bioinformatics with collaborations in economic analysis and consulting

-🎨 Actively engaging in science communication @ <ins>Carnegie Science Center</ins> and leading student organizations @ <ins>University of Pittsburgh</ins>
+🎨 Actively engaging in science communication @ <ins>Carnegie Science Center (CSC)</ins> and leading student organizations @ <ins>University of Pittsburgh</ins>

 🧑🏻‍💻 **Bioinformatics & Computational Skills**